SuperOfficeDocs/superoffice-docs/docs/en/request/overview.md

 In both scenarios, if the request handler is unable to fulfill the request on their own, they can either:

-* Ask a colleague
+* Ask a colleague.
-* Get help from outside the organization, for example for a sub-contractor or supplier
+* Or, get help from outside the organization, for example for a sub-contractor or supplier.

 ## Status

-A request has one of the following statuses.
-It will change as the request flows through the support system.
+A request has one of the following statuses:

 * Active
 * Closed